Malaysian Prime Minister Mahathir Mohamad resigns | DW | 24.02.2020

 However, rumors emerged at the weekend that the Bersatu party was trying to form a new government and thwart Ibrahim's succession bid.

-The move by Bersatu would have kept Mahathir — the world's oldest prime minister — in power and renewed his decades-old feud with Ibrahim.
-The pair were Malaysia's top two leaders during Mahathir's first stint as premier but fell out politically.

-Ironically, the PM's maneuvers would restore to power the Malay party of disgraced former leader Najib Razak, who with several of his party leaders are standing trial for corruption.
+Ironically, Bersatu's weekend maneuvers would restore to power UMNO — the Malay party of disgraced former leader Najib Razak, who with several of his party leaders is standing trial for corruption.

 It would also propel to national power a fundamentalist Islamic party that rules two states and champions Islamic laws.